markjhku/laser_calibration/README.rst

 Detailed documentation is found in the subsequent sections.

-To see examples, go to ``\examples\`` and run the scripts in that folder, e.g. ``python simulation_grid_optimization_2d.py``, or This, along with ``python simulation_grid_optimization_1d.py``.
-These two are the primary examples that showcase the calibration functionality of this package; additional examples are also supplied.
+To see examples, go to ``\examples\`` and run the scripts in that folder, e.g. ``python simulation_grid_optimization_2d.py``, ``python simulation_grid_optimization_1d.py`` , or ``python simulation_grid_optimization_ND.py``.
+These three are the primary examples that showcase the calibration functionality of this package; additional examples are also supplied.
 Note that if one wants to see plot, one needs to use, for example, Spyder or vscode to run them in order to display the plots.

 To run unit test, go to ``\tests\`` and run ``python -m unittest test.py``.